uc-cdis/gen3.org/content/resources/operator/_index.md

 ### Landing Page Data Commons - Information on Commons

-Customize the name of the Data Commons, the info text, and the button below that  appear on the top left side of the [Landing Page](https://gen3.datacommons.io/login).
+Customize the name of the Data Commons, the info text, and the button below that  appear on the top left side of the Landing Page after logging in.

 ![landingpage_info](img/landingpage_info.png)